Josh Fox: Activism

 Fox is known for his opposition of hydraulic fracturing, or fracking.
 He has campaigned for a ban on fracking and against the gas industry's exploitation of loopholes in the Clean Water act and the Safe Drinking Water Act.

-In 2011 Mr. Fox co-founded The Solutions Project with actor Mark Ruffalo, scientist Mark Z. Jacobson and banker Marco Krapels with the aim of moving the United States towards 100% renewable energy, including the use of wind power and solar power.
-Although Mr. Fox envisioned the group to be a grassroots organization to promote renewable energy, in 2014 the board voted down grassroots organizing work and began to emphasize PR and marketing campaigns by Ruffalo and other celebrities.
-Mr. Fox was forcibly removed from the board in 2016 by Ruffalo and Executive Director Sarah Shanley Hope after he complained the organization was too heavily dependent on celebrity.
-All founders except Mark Ruffalo were removed from the board in subsequent years.
-In 2021, The Solutions Project accepted 43 million dollars from Jeff Bezos and the Bezos Earth Fund an action which was condemned by Mr. Fox as helping to greenwash Bezos and the large carbon footprint and unfair labor practices of Amazon.
+In 2011 Fox co-founded The Solutions Project Fox was forcibly removed from the board in 2016 by Ruffalo and Executive Director Sarah Shanley Hope after he complained the organization was too heavily dependent on celebrity.
+All founders except Ruffalo were removed from the board in subsequent years.
+In 2021, The Solutions Project accepted 43 million dollars from Jeff Bezos and the Bezos Earth Fund an action which was condemned by Fox as helping to greenwash Bezos and the large carbon footprint and unfair labor practices of Amazon.

 In February 2012 Fox was arrested during a U.S. House of Representatives subcommittee hearing on hydraulic fracturing when he attempted to videotape the proceedings.

-Josh was advisor to Artists Against Fracking, Damascus Citizens and many other organizations involved in the successful fight to ban fracking in New York State and the Delaware River Basin.
+Josh was advisor to Artists Against Fracking, Damascus Citizens and other organizations involved in the successful fight to ban fracking in New York State and the Delaware River Basin.
 Fox's films have toured to hundreds of cities worldwide helping to form the global movement against fracking.

 In 2016, he worked as a surrogate for Senator Bernie Sanders as the Creative Director for Our Revolution and as a member of the campaign's NY Platform Committee.
 He worked alongside Bill McKibben, Nina Turner, Ben Jealous, Jane Kleeb and Dr. Cornel West to pass an amendment to the Democratic Platform which addressed carbon pricing, the phasing out of natural gas power plants, community involvement, and adopting the Keystone XL climate standard for all federal energy projects.

 Personal life

 In 2008, Fox's family was offered $100,000 in order to allow a natural gas fracking company to use his land in northern Pennsylvania.
 Fox set out to learn more about the fracking industry.
 After doubting some of the natural gas company's claims, he went on a mission to research them further, crossing the country visiting other gas fields.
 His experiences lead to his anti-fracking activism.

+In January 2020, Fox contracted Covid after completing his run of The Truth Has Changed in New York City.
+He began experiencing neurological symptoms from Long Covid in March 2020 and suffered symptoms until October 2021.
+He created the film The Edge of Nature documenting his experiences healing from the disease while living in a one room cabin in the woods of Pennsylvania.
+Excerpts from The Edge of Nature film were performed live by Fox at the What Design Can Do conference in Mexico City and Amsterdam.
+The feature film premiered on opening night at the Byron Bay International Film Festival in Australia in October 2023.
+Fox told The Guardian that he was fully healed from Long Covid but that there are valuable lessons to be learned from the experience.